-to the entire US against political competition in the state relative to the entire US, again using averages for each decade from 1930 to 2000.
+log of income per-capita in each of the Southern states relative to the entire US against political competition in the state relative to the entire US, again using averages for each decade from 1930 to 2000.
 The regression line has a slope of unity, suggesting that each percentage point of (relative) political competition is associated with a percentage point of (relative) income.
 Our paper will argue that this relation is not a mere coincidence, but the result of a causal mechanism.

 To shed light on this mechanism, we use the abolition of voting rights restrictions.
 Figure 3 shows an "event-study diagram", plotting growth rates within an average state five years before and after the last form of voting restriction was abolished.
-The picture gives a clear sense of a growth takeoff, with an average growth difference of about 2% before and after the "event".
+The picture gives a clear sense of a growth takeoff, with an average growth difference of about 2% before and after the event.

-Against this background, Section 2 presents a theoretical model to illustrate how lack of political competition can harm economic performance.
-In the model, party attachments are formed on a non-economic issue (race in the example of the South).
-These attachments may give one party a large advantage, blunting the responsiveness to voters over economic issues.
-This lack of accountability, in turn, allows narrow economic interests, antithetical to growth, to capture the political process.
+Section 2 develops a model of how political competition can harm economic performance, which is tailored to fit the specific application - it is neither the simplest model nor one of universal applicability.
+We assume that party attachments are formed on a non-economic issue (race, in the example of the South).
+These attachments may give one party (the Democrats) a large advantage, blunting the responsiveness to voters over economic issues.
+This lack of accountability, in turn, allows narrow economic interests antithetical to growth (the so-called Planter class), to capture the political process.
 Our model weaves these ideas together by showing how lopsided political support and weak political competition may spill over into party selection of low-quality political candidates who are more susceptible to influence by special interests.
-It has a number of empirical predictions linking economic growth, the quality of government and economic policies to the degree of political competition.
+It has a number of specific empirical predictions linking economic growth, the quality of government and economic policies to the degree of political competition.

 In Section 3, we further discuss why the United States provide a good testing ground for these predictions.
 We briefly describe the economic and political transformation of the South in the post-war period.
-The description pays particular attention to the 1960s, and the events leading up to the federal Voting Rights Act of 1965 (and its 1970 amendment), which eliminated poll taxes, literacy tests and other means of disenfranchising large parts of the black and poor population.
+The description pays particular attention to the 1960s, and the events leading up to the federal Voting Rights Act of 1965 and its 1970 amendment, which eliminated poll taxes, literacy tests and other means of disenfranchising large parts of the black and poor population.
 We argue that this shock, together with the Civil Rights legislation of about the same time, fundamentally changed the nature of political competition and reduced the electoral advantage enjoyed by Southern Democrats.
 We further argue that the Voting Rights Act was largely exogenous to the political, policy and economic outcomes of interest.
 The section also details our data set, which is based on annual observations from 1929 and onwards in the 48 continental states.